tyleroneil72/duordle/README.md

 ## Acknowledgments

 This project was inspired by Wordle, a game created by Josh Wardle and popularized by the New York Times.
-Our game is an independent creation and is not affiliated with, sponsored by, or endorsed by the New York Times or the creators of Wordle.
+This game is an independent creation and is not affiliated with, sponsored by, or endorsed by the New York Times or the creators of Wordle.

 ## Contact